Ever wonder why cats like to sleep with their owners?

 At night, the best heat source is you and your body.

-#8 I’ve Missed You
+8. They Missed You

 Despite their reputation of being aloof and independent, cats are sociable creatures and value company.

-They might do fine on their own, but they won’t be so happy when they don’t have someone to bossy or ignore.
+They might do fine on their own, but they won’t be so happy when they don’t have someone to be bossy or ignore.

 If you’re busy and don’t have too much time for your cat, your kitty might snuggle close to you to express how lonely they have been.